 Join us this year for our annual outdoor fly-in!
 This year will be a little different in that there will be a $5 landing fee each day for pilots.
 All types of aircraft are welcome (electric, nitro & gas, quads, helicopters, gliders, large scale, etc.) In addition to our raffle, we will be having some skill games each day from 11am to 1pm.
 Below is our tentative schedule of events and more pilot information below.

-9:00am- Field open, pilot check-in, Safety briefing (mandatory for all pilots)
+9:00am- Field open, pilot check-in, Safety briefing (see video below)

 9:00am- 11am Open Flying